CSAILVision/miniplaces/README.md

   Validation:	10,000 images, with 100 images per category
   Test:		10,000 images, with 100 images per category
 ```
-The link for downloading the image data is [here](http://miniplaces.csail.mit.edu/data/data.tar.gz).

 The 3 sets of images (training, validation and test) are available as a single tar archive.
 All images are in JPEG format.
 For the challenge, images have been resized to 128x128 to make the data manageable for all students.